lsu123/ai-agent/docs/overview.md

-# AI-Agent Repository Overview
+# AI Agent Repository Overview

 ## Purpose

-The **ai-agent** repository (also known as **CodeWiki**) is an intelligent documentation generation system that automatically analyzes code repositories and produces comprehensive, structured documentation using Large Language Models (LLMs).
-The system provides both command-line and web-based interfaces for transforming complex codebases into navigable, well-organized documentation with minimal manual effort.
+The **ai-agent** repository implements an AI-powered coding assistant system that enables autonomous code analysis, modification, and execution within a secure, sandboxed environment.
+The system leverages Google's Gemini AI model to provide intelligent code assistance through both command-line and web-based interfaces, with comprehensive dependency analysis capabilities for understanding code structure and relationships.

-### Core Capabilities
+The repository serves as a complete framework for building AI coding agents that can:

-- **Automated Code Analysis**: Analyzes repository structure, dependencies, and relationships between code components
+- Analyze code repositories and generate dependency graphs
-- **Intelligent Documentation Generation**: Leverages LLMs to generate human-readable documentation from source code
+- Read, write, and execute code files within defined boundaries
-- **Multi-Interface Support**: Provides both CLI and web application interfaces for different use cases
+- Provide interactive code exploration through web and CLI interfaces
-- **Smart Caching**: Implements intelligent caching to avoid redundant documentation generation
+- Process GitHub repositories for automated documentation and analysis
-- **GitHub Integration**: Seamlessly processes repositories from GitHub with commit-specific support
+- Manage background jobs for long-running analysis tasks
-- **Asynchronous Processing**: Background job processing for non-blocking documentation generation
+- Cache analysis results for improved performance

 ---